guardian/gateway/docs/okta/native-apps-integration-guide.md

    - This is used by the Okta SDK to redirect back to after calling the logout method in the SDK.
    - Similar to above we suggest a custom URL scheme for this URI, which we can identify (`your-app:/logout/callback`).
    - e.g. `com.theguardian.app.oauth:/logout/callback`
-3. A redirect URI for handling generic redirects from identity to app as a fallback
+3. _Deprecated_ A redirect URI for handling generic redirects from identity to app as a fallback
    - Due to the possibility that Okta may change how things work with their login page, we need a fallback to allow users to sign in should the interception fail
    - This endpoint will ONLY be called if the interception fails
    - See [fallback](#fallback) section below for more details about this